andyfam/python/readme.md

 # Walrus Operator

 The walrus operator `:=` gives you the ability to make the assignment code as part of the larger expression, that is useful for shortening code.

+# Higher Order Function
+ Higher Order Function is a function which accept a function as a parameter or return a function as a result.

+# Lambda function
+A shortcut of defining a function, used for functions that being used few times and then being thrown away.